-- Your IP address is a series of numbers generally set by your ISP, and is necessary to access the Internet.
-Any site you visit can log your IP address, which could later be used to identify you.
+- Your IP address: This is a series of numbers generally set by your internet service provider (ISP) that are necessary for accessing the internet.
+Any site you visit can log your IP address, which could later identify you.

-- Accounts you’re signed into, such as Google or Facebook, can be used by those companies to track your activity on those respective sites, along with other sites thanks to an embedded code.
+- Accounts you’re signed into: Companies like Instagram or Facebook use your data to track your activity on those respective sites, along with other webpages, thanks to embedded code.
 Things like Google Analytics or the ubiquitous “Like” button could, in theory, track your browsing activities on behalf of those companies.

-- Cookies are small text files generated by sites to save, among other things, your preferences on sites.
-The Web would be very annoying to use without them, but cookies are also sometimes used to track users for advertising purposes.
+- Cookies: These are small text files generated by sites to save, among other things, your preferences on sites.
+The web would be very annoying to use without them, but cookies are also sometimes used to track users for advertising purposes.

-- Your online fingerprint, or user agent string, is made up of all the information your computer sends out to Web servers while requesting a website.
-This includes what browser and operating system you’re using, as well as your resolution.
-This site lets you see what this information looks like.
-Your fingerprint isn’t necessarily unique, but can be used to track you even when everything else is obscured.
+- Your online fingerprint or user agent string: This data is comprised of all the information your computer sends out to web servers while requesting a website.
+This information includes what browser and operating system you’re using, as well as your resolution.
+This site lets you see what this information resembles.
+Your fingerprint isn’t necessarily unique, but it can be used to track you even when everything else has been concealed.

 There are other methods, but these are the main tracking tools as of this writing.
-Knowing which privacy tools to use depends on which of these things you’re concerned about.
-Let’s go through all the different tools you can use to browse the Web privately, and go over what they do and don’t do to protect your privacy.
+Knowing which privacy tools to use depends on which of these things you’re concerned with keeping private.
+Let’s go through all the different tools you can use to browse the web privately, covering what they do and don’t do to protect your privacy.

 What it doesn’t do: Stop sites from tracking your IP address.

-Sometimes, however, you might want to browse the Web without your browsing keeping track of your all your activities.
-That’s where Private Browsing comes in.
+Sometimes, you might want to browse the web without your browser keeping track of all your activities.
+That’s where private browsing comes in.

-This feature has different names on different browsers — on Chrome it’s called Incognito Mode, on Internet Explorer it’s called InPrivate — but acts basically the same on all of them.
+This feature has different names on different browsers — on Chrome, it’s called Incognito, and on Microsoft Edge, it’s called InPrivate — but it acts more or less the same on all of them.
 A new browser window opens, and none of your activity in that window is added to your browser history.
-Any accounts you’re signed into in your other browser windows are not signed into in the Private Browsing window, meaning you can’t be tracked as a user of those sites.
-And your cookies are not visible while using Private Browsing, meaning sites cannot track you this way.
+Any accounts you’re signed into in your other browser windows are not signed into in the private browsing window, meaning you can’t be tracked as a user of those sites.
+Your cookies are not saved while using private browsing, either.

-So, Private Browsing mode does quite a few things if you want to quickly browse the Web without being tracked by your accounts or by cookies.
-However, it also doesn’t obscure your IP address.
-Any site you visit can still keep a record of your IP address, which could in turn be used to identify you.
+So, private browsing mode does quite a few things if you want to quickly browse the web without being tracked by your accounts or by cookies.
+However, it does not obscure your IP address.
+Any site you visit can still keep a record of your IP address, which could, in turn, be used to identify you.

-What it does: Kindly asks sites if they will not track you.
+What it does: Kindly ask sites to not track you.

-What it doesn’t do: Actually stop sites from tracking you.
+What it doesn’t do: Stop sites from tracking you.

-There are alternatives to Do Not Track that actually block trackers, the most famous of which are Ghostery and Privacy Badger.
-These are browser extensions that show you which services are tracking your Web traffic on any given page, and give you the power to block trackers at will.
+There are alternatives to Do Not Track that block trackers, the most famous of which are Ghostery and Privacy Badger.
+These are browser extensions that show you which services are tracking your web traffic on any given page and give you the power to block trackers at will.

 What they do: Obscure your IP address and encrypt your traffic.

-What they don’t (necessarily) do: Stop your traffic from being logged by the VPN itself, or by any sites you’re signed into.
-Stop you from being tracked by cookies, user accounts, or your user agent string.
+What they don’t (necessarily) do: Stop your traffic from being logged by your VPN and any sites you’re actively using; stop you from being tracked by cookies, user accounts, and user agent string.

-You can’t use the Web without an IP address, as sites would not know where to send the information you request, thus breaking your Internet connection.
+You can’t use the web without an IP address, as sites would not know where to send the information you request, thus breaking your internet connection.
 That said, you can obscure your IP address using a VPN service.
-A VPN, or Virtual Private Network, routes all of your Internet through another computer.
-This means that, so far as the sites you visit are concerned, your IP is that of your VPN.
-Because thousands of other VPN users are also using the same IP address, anyone trying to trace your activity can’t do so using your IP alone.
+A

-This isn’t a solution to all potential tracking, however.
-If you’re logged into Google, for example, that company will be able to track your activity using your account.
-Furthermore, using a VPN does nothing to protect you from being tracked by cookies, or your user agent string.
+It should be noted that this isn’t a solution to all potential tracking.
+Logging into Google, for example, will allow that company to track your activity using your account.
+Furthermore, using a VPN does nothing to protect you from being tracked by cookies or your user agent string.

 It’s also worth noting that not all VPNs are created equal.
-Some have publicly committed to not keeping logs of their users’ activity, while others have not.
-There have also been security problems that have revealed user identities on more than a few major VPNs.
+Some have publicly committed to not keeping logs of user activity, while others have not made that commitment.
+There have also been security problems that have revealed user identities on more than a few top-tier VPNs.

 Some easy-to-use services that currently have strong security reputations include NordVPN and Private Internet Access, but ultimately it’s up to each user to decide which services they trust.
 Do your homework before routing all of your traffic through any of these services.

-What it does: Routes your traffic through other users’ computers.
+What it does: Route your traffic through other users’ computers.

-Using a VPN is just one option for obscuring your IP address.
-TOR is another.
-The service encrypts your traffic, and your IP address, before routing it through three randomly selected exit nodes.
-Everything is also re-encrypted at every step, making it nearly impossible for your Web traffic to be traced.
+Using a VPN is just one option for obscuring your IP address — Tor is another.
+The service encrypts your traffic and your IP address before routing it through three randomly selected exit nodes.
+Everything is also re-encrypted at every step, making it nearly impossible to trace your web traffic.

-To get started, you’ll need to download the TOR browser, which is a modified version of Firefox.
+To get started, you’ll need to download the Tor browser.
 Use the browser when you want to avoid being tracked by your IP address.

-- Don’t download torrents over TOR, because this will usually end up revealing your IP address one way or another.
+- Don’t download torrents over Tor: This will usually end up revealing your IP address one way or another.

-- Don’t enable any browser plugins in TOR, such as Adobe’s Flash, because they’ve been known to reveal IP addresses.
+- Don’t enable any browser plugins in Tor: Plugins like Adobe Flash are known to reveal IP addresses.

-- Use encrypted versions of sites, whenever possible.
-TOR comes with HTTPS Everywhere out-of-the-box for just this reason.
-This enables encryption on any and all sites that offer it.
+- Use encrypted versions of sites whenever possible: Tor comes standard with HTTPS Everywhere for just this reason.
+This program enables encryption on any sites that offer it.

-- Don’t open documents downloaded through TOR, at least not while online.
-These could access the Internet outside TOR and be used to trace your real IP address.
+- Don’t open documents downloaded via Tor: At the very least, don’t do this while online.
+These could access the internet outside Tor and be used to trace your real IP address.

-Using TOR to browse the Web is probably the simplest way to ensure your security, particularly if you only use it in situations when security is a must.
-There are ways your traffic can be traced through it, but that usually boils down to user error.
-It’s probably a good idea to only use TOR when it’s important to be anonymous, and use another browser for day-to-day computing.
+Using Tor to browse the web is quite probably the simplest way to ensure your security.
+This is especially true if you only use it in situations when safety is a must.
+There are ways to trace your traffic while using the browser, but that usually happens due to user error.
+It’s a smart practice to reserve the use of Tor for when it’s important to be anonymous and use another browser for day-to-day computing.

-- A VPN with Private Browsing.
-This will obscure your IP address from the outside world while also disabling your cookies and sign-ins.
+- A VPN with private browsing: This method will obscure your IP address from the outside world while also disabling your cookies and sign-ins.

-- TOR is a great way to browse the Web without being traced, and you can enable private browsing on that browser for yet another layer of protection.
+- Tor: This is a great way to browse the web without being traced, and you can enable private browsing on that browser for yet another layer of protection.

-- A VPN with Ghostery enabled stops your IP from being traced, and lets you block scripts from tracking your online activity.
+- A VPN with Ghostery enabled: This prevents your IP from being tracked and allows you to bar scripts from tracking your online activity.

 Being anonymous isn’t easy